VucCPaK/graduation_project_web_app/README.md

 * Starts servers with default port PostgreSQL, Keycloak, MongoDB.
 * For PostgreSQL we use default user.
 * For MongoDB we need to create a new user 'mongo' with password 'mongo'.
 * For Keycloak first you need to create new realm with name 'my_realm'.
-Create new client with name 'my_client'.Another configuration in screenshots you can find at the end of README.
+Create new client with name 'my_client'.
+Another configuration you can find at the end of README.
 * ``` git clone https://github.com/vuccpak/graduation_project.git ```
 * Run Frontend:
 ```